John Paul Jones (film): Development

 In 1956, Lasky completed the script with consultation from U.S. Navy officials.
 In May 1956, Bronston announced that Glenn Ford had accepted the title role.
 Later, in July, William Dieterle had signed to direct the project, in which filming was scheduled for August.
 Dieterle favored Richard Todd and Richard Basehart for the role of Jones and John Miljan for George Washington, and hired Ben Hecht to write a new version of the script.
-By September, Basehart had been cast after Bronston had tested 38 actors for the title role.
+By September, Basehart had been cast after Bronston had screen tested 38 actors for the title role.
 The film would be shot in Warner Bros.' studio and off the Italian coast.

 In October 1956, Bronston signed a contract to shoot the feature in the Todd-AO process.
 However, production was pushed back as Warner Bros. had withdrawn from the project.
 In October 1957, John Farrow had signed on to direct the film with shooting being re-located to Spain.

+Bronston had Uruguayan Jaime Prades as his representative in Spain.

+Admiral Luis Carrero Blanco was the Spanish minister of the presidency and an admirer of Nimitz's.

+He was convinced to supply Spanish Navy personnel as extras.

 Farrow liked Lasky's script but rewrote it himself since he was unavailable to collaborate on further edits.
-Farrow initially received sole credit for writing but ultimately shared it with Lasky after he complained to the Writers’ Guild of America.
+Farrow initially received sole credit for writing but ultimately shared it with Lasky after he complained to the Writers Guild of America.
 Two months later, it was reported that the Navy re-affirmed its full cooperation and that Warner Bros. had re-signed on as the distributor.
 In February 1958, Robert Stack would play the title role.
-The film was made in part using funds "frozen" in Spain.
+The film was financed in part through using frozen assets in Spain.

 Filming

 Filming started January 1958 in France and ended in August in Spain.
 There were 107 speaking parts and a shooting schedule of 92 days.
 Most of the unit was based at Denia.
-The Spanish government allowed filming at the Royal Palace in Madrid.
+The Spanish government allowed filming at the throne room of the Royal Palace in Madrid.
 There were also scenes shot in Scotland and Ostia.